 The four sites toward the mouth of the bay (COL, TID, WIN, and SPM) are along the well-mixed channel and are thought to be primarily influenced by ocean water entering the bay with the incoming tide.
 These sites have very few elevated bacteria results.
 The two sites further back in the bay, Cuesta Inlet (CIN) and Sharks Inlet (SIN), have minimal exceedances of recreational standards.
 These sites may experience some water circulation issues, as the back bay is shallow and experiences minimal mixing with the incoming tides during certain times of year.
 BAY and PAS had elevated bacteria levels in approximately 30% of their samples during WY17.
+In WY18, PAS had only one reading that exceeded the safe swimming standards.
+All results from BAY were below the level unsafe for swimming, which has not occurred since 2008.

 Potential sources of the bacteria could include runoff from land, contaminated groundwater, and wildlife.
 The California Department of Public Health (CDPH) monitoring of the freshwater seeps along the back bay indicated elevated levels of the fecal coliform indicator bacteria.
 Additional information on this seeps data set is available on the Estuary Program website.